sandhyaparna/Data-Science/Modeling/Overfitting.md

 https://www.oreilly.com/ideas/3-ideas-to-add-to-your-data-science-toolkit <br/>
 https://ai.googleblog.com/2015/08/the-reusable-holdout-preserving.html <br/>

-* Adaptive data analysis: Though we use a holdout set to verify our model built on training set, we use holdout set to revise parameters or algorithm, this frequantly leads to over-fitting on holdout set

 ### Solutions
 * Regularization
 * Cross-Validation
 * Early Stopping - Stopping point should be where Loss on Training set decreases but Validation set increases
+* Thresholdout
   * Differential Privacy - On an intuitive level, differential privacy hides the data of any single individual.
 We are thus interested in pairs of datasets S, S0 that differ in a single element, in which case we say S and S0 are adjacent.
+  * Adaptive data analysis: Though we use a holdout set to verify our model built on training set, we use holdout set to revise parameters or algorithm, this frequantly leads to over-fitting on holdout set.
+Adaptive data analysis is to use a seperate holdout dataset to validate any finding obtained via adaptive analysis.

 ### Regularization
 Complex models are bad.
 It is the process of adding a tuning parameter to a model to induce smoothness in order to prevent overfitting.
 One of the ways to keep our model simple is by applying regularization and adjust the rate until we achieve an acceptable performance.